How to Reduce Bloating

 Avoid sugars as well, especially when you combine them with protein.
-If you're doing a hamburger with the bun, fries, and soda, you're going to trigger a tremendous spike in insulin and that results in bloating.
-Foods with protein and sugar together can really wreak havoc on your insulin levels.
+If you're doing a hamburger with the bun, fries, and soda, you're going to trigger a tremendous spike in Fat Storing Hormone and that results in bloating.
+Foods with protein and sugar together can really wreak havoc on your Fat Storing Hormone levels.

 For example, when you eat a deep-fried donut with all the sugar and fat in it, then you are definitely going to feel bloated.
 Starches, like rice and potatoes, also easily cause bloating.
 So, read labels to make sure there is no sugar or there is only a minimum amount of it.

 3. Increase Acid in Your Stomach

 If you minimize your consumption of any of these foods but you still have a bloated stomach, then you may need to raise the acidity in your digestive tract, especially if you're experiencing acid reflux.
 Acid reflux is a common condition that lets you feel burning pain or heartburn in the lower chest part.
 This occurs when stomach acid goes back up into the food tube.
 Not having enough acid in the gastrointestinal (GI) tract causes this condition.
 People may think that having acid reflux may have too much acid in the stomach, but it's the other way around.